cmadridp/FSBS/README.md

 # Code implementing the methods in the manuscript: "Change-point Detection for Sparse and Dense Functional Data in General Dimensions"
-Each R script corresponds to one scenario in the paper.
-Code for figures is included
+Each R script corresponds to one scenario and real data example in the paper.